joshuaexler/todo-dashboard/README.txt

 Icons used for task pictograms are from The Noun Project (https://nounproject.com)

 CHANGELOG
 v.
+1.11: Changed first chart to a pie chart and centered all content on page
+v.
 1.1: Added pictogram hover tooltips, a 'life coach' algorithm to suggest tasks weighted by priority, and an algorithm to suggest tasks randomly
 v.
 1.09: The area containing tasks-as-pictograms is now called 'Tasks Remaining Today' and is styled more similarly to the graphs' styling
 v.
 1.08: Tweaked priority colors and styling of pictograms